Forced Labour in Colonial Africa: Systems, Case Studies, and Historical Evidence

 Countries Affected: Senegal, Mali, Burkina Faso, Côte d’Ivoire, Chad, Gabon, Congo-Brazzaville from 1900 – 1946.

-The French introduced “prestations”, a forced labour policy where all African men had to provide 10–12 days of free labour per year.
-In practice, many worked several months, mostly under dangerous conditions.
+French introduced “prestations”, a forced labour policy where all African men had to provide 10–12 days of free labour per year.

-Case Study: Congo-Océan Railway (1921–1934)
+The Case of Congo-Océan Railway (1921–1934)

-It was built to connect Brazzaville (Congo) to Pointe-Noire on the Atlantic coast.
+The Railway was built to connect Brazzaville (Congo) to Pointe-Noire on the Atlantic coast.

-Over 127,000 Africans were conscripted, most from modern-day Congo, Gabon, and Central African Republic.
+About 127,000 Africans were conscripted, most from modern-day Congo, Gabon, and Central African Republic.

 Historian Charles Becker (2001) documents that mortality was 1 in every 8 workers.